Menu

 If you make more than a certain amount each year, you will be eligible for an Additional Child Tax Credit (ACTC).
 In 2018, the federal tax codes undergone major reforms.
 For those who need more information on the ACTC from before the 2018 tax year, this article provides information about both the current and old parts of the legislation.

-What is the concept of a qualifying child?
+What is the concept of qualifying child?

 Individuals who file a tax return who have a qualified child are eligible for the CTC.
 A child must meet any of the following requirements to be eligible: